samthor/https-forward/README.md

 Having said that, a good way to use this is to set up wildcard DNS record.
 For example, you could set up `*.yourdomain.com` to point your server's IP and then use the configuration file to add hosts.

+You can also send the binary `SIGHUP` to reload its config.

+If incoming HTTPS requests take a long time and then fail, Let's Encrypt might have throttled you.
+Unfortunatley, the `autocert` client isn't very verbose about this.
+This happens on a per-domain basis (rather than say, from your client IP), so just try using a new one.